Blond Angel case: In Bulgaria

-The last version given by the two suspects enabled the search to be traced back to a Romani camp in Nikolaevo, Bulgaria.
+The last version given by the suspects enabled the search to be traced back to a Romani camp in Nikolaevo, Bulgaria.
 Many of the camp's inhabitants had the same physical characteristics as the girl.
-According to a neighbor, a woman named Sacha Roussev was moved when she saw the child found on television.
-When questioned on October 24, 2013, she photographed the couple to whom she had entrusted her daughter in 2009.
+According to a neighbour, a woman named Sacha Roussev was moved when she saw a photo of the child on television.
+When questioned on 24 October 2013, she photographed the couple to whom she had entrusted her daughter in 2009.
 DNA tests confirmed that she and her husband Atanas Roussev were Maria's biological parents.
-A check at Lamía hospital revealed the birth certificate, dated January 31, 2009.
+A check at Lamía hospital revealed the birth certificate, dated 31 January 2009.

 The Bulgarian courts opened an investigation into child abandonment.
-The authorities plan to remove seven of the Roussevs' children from their care and place them in various foster homes.
-The testimony of Anton Kolev, a cousin, sheds light on their behavior at the time of their daughter's birth: they were in Greece picking peppers at the time, in an illegal situation and without the necessary means to obtain papers to bring her back to Bulgaria with them.
-They claim to have received no financial compensation, citing the precariousness of their living conditions since then; according to a relative, they nevertheless received the 300 euros needed for their own return to Bulgaria.
-The couple explain that they were not in a position to take care of the little girl at the time, but that they now wish to resume responsibility for her.
+The authorities planned to remove seven of the Roussevs' children from their care and place them in various foster homes.
+The testimony of Anton Kolev, a cousin, sheds light on their behaviour at the time of their daughter's birth: they were in Greece picking peppers at the time, in an illegal situation and without the necessary means to obtain papers to bring her back to Bulgaria with them.
+They claimed to have received no financial compensation, citing the precariousness of their living conditions since then; according to a relative, they nevertheless received the 300 euros needed for their own return to Bulgaria.
+The couple explained that they were not in a position to take care of the child at the time, but that they now wish to resume responsibility for her.

-At the same time, Maria Roussev, under the care of the association "The Smile of the Child", spent several days in hospital, where she underwent a series of medical tests.
-There was then talk of her being taken in by a Bulgarian welfare center for a few weeks or months, before being placed with a Bulgarian foster family.
+At the same time, Maria Roussev, under the care of The Smile of the Child, spent several days in hospital, where she underwent a series of medical tests.
+There was then talk of her being taken in by a Bulgarian welfare centre for a few weeks or months, before being placed with a Bulgarian foster family.

 Judicial outcome

-On June 30, 2014, the Larissa court decided to leave Maria in the care of the Greek association "The Smile of the Child".
+On 30 June 2014, the Larissa court decided to leave Maria in the care of The Smile of the Child.
 Its president, Kostas Giannopoulos, pointed out that he had not made any such request, nor had the biological parents, the only complaint having been made by the Bulgarian child protection agency.
-Although she used to speak only Romani, according to the association, she has now learned to speak both languages fluently.
-The two defendants have meanwhile been released, pending trial.
+Although she used to only speak Romani, according to the charity, Maria has now learned to speak both Greek and Romani fluently.
+Meanwhile, the two defendants have been released, pending trial.

-On November 9, 2015, the Larissa Court of Appeal acquitted Christos Salis and Eleftheria Dimopoulou of the kidnapping charge, for lack of evidence.
-For using false documents, they were sentenced to 18 months' and two years' imprisonment respectively, suspended.
-At the same time, Maria Roussev was still being cared for in Greece by "The Smile of the Child", and had started school.
-According to the psychologists looking after her, she is gradually recovering from the traumas she has suffered.
+On 9 November 2015, the Larissa Court of Appeal acquitted Christos Salis and Eleftheria Dimopoulou of the kidnapping charge, for lack of evidence.
+For falsifying documents, they were sentenced to 18 months and two years imprisonment respectively, suspended.
+At the same time, Maria Roussev was still being cared for in Greece by The Smile of the Child, and had started school.
+According to the psychologists looking after her, she is gradually recovering from the trauma she has suffered.